-For tips and recommendations on recording scripts in QTP or UFT to run on BPM, see "Guidelines for Working with QuickTest Professional and Unfitted Functional Testing" in the APM User Guide.
+For tips and recommendations on recording scripts in QTP or UFT to run on BPM, see "Guidelines for Working with QuickTest Professional (QTP) and Unified Functional Testing (UFT)" in the APM Application Administration Guide.

 - UFT scripts refer to the scripts for UFT GUI tests. - As of BPM 9.23, BPM must run as a service for executing QTP/UFT scripts.
-Therefore, no special BPM startup is needed. - If BPM is installed on Windows Server 2008 R2 or Windows 7 64 bit, do the following configuration steps before running QTP/UFT scripts:

-- a.
-Stop BPM from the Start menu.

-- b.
-Disable Data Execution Prevention (DEP).
+Therefore, no special BPM startup is needed. - If BPM is installed on Windows Server 2008 R2 or Windows 7 64 bit, do the following configuration steps before running QTP/UFT scripts: - 1.
+Stop BPM from the Start menu. - 2.
+Disable Data Execution Prevention (DEP). - 3.

-- c.
 Disable Interactive Services Detection.

-Note: For details on the above steps, refer to the Microsoft website, or other reference sources.
+For details on the above steps, refer to the Microsoft website, or other reference sources.

-- d.
-Start BPM. - Ensure that QTP/UFT is closed on the computer before running a QTP/UFT in BPM. - QTP/UFT cannot run tests on a computer that is logged off, locked, or running QTP/UFT as a noninteractive service. - The last step (may also be multiple last steps) in a QTP/UFT script should close the application being tested, as well as any child processes that are running.
+- 4. Start BPM. - Ensure that QTP/UFT is closed on the computer before running a QTP/UFT in BPM. - QTP/UFT cannot run tests on a computer that is logged off, locked, or running QTP/UFT as a non-interactive service. - The last step (may also be multiple last steps) in a QTP/UFT script should close the application being tested, as well as any child processes that are running.
 This cleanup step enables the next run of the script to open the application again.